PaNaVTEC/Clean-Contacts/Readme.md

 ###The UI thread is autommatically treated
 The Presenter Base uses a "ViewInjector" wich is decorating the View interface with a Main thread return implementation using annotations at compile time, so every time you call "getView().XXXXX" in the child presenters they are using this decorated version and don't need to handle the return to UI thread by itselfs.

-###Reduced boilerplate using annotation processors
-The InteractorOutput provides a "Callback" implementation to get results from the Interactors, but is so verbose implement this.
-So I created a annotation processor to reduce the boilerplace, you can see the code generation on "presentation-compile" module and the use in any interactor with @Output @OnResult @OnFail and @OnCancel annotations.

 ###Desktop app sharing common modules
 I created a sample desktop app using JavaFX sharing presentation, domain/entities and localGateway modules.
 Just re-implementing the data sources and the UI module wich are implementation details.
 You can find the desktop app in the folder "desktop".
 If you are using IntelliJ and you want to run the sample, you will need this configuration: